Mission-Mars-Fourth-Horizon-Org/CoffeePotDevice/README.md

     ![Settings Icon](images/SettingsIcon.png)

 1. On the "Iot Hub Settings" tab, paste the `iothubowner` connection string returned from the `/Scripts/PrepareMarsIoTHub.ps1` script you ran earlier. ***Make sure the entire connection string is on a single line.
-If it was wrapped in the output of the script above, fix it in the text file so it is all one line.***:
+If it was wrapped in the output of the script above, edit it so it is all one line.***:

     > **Note**: Recall that you can use the `/Scripts/ShowMarsIoTHub.ps1` script as mentioned above to retrieve your values if you no longer have them.